emersongcardona/projectraven-js/readme.md

 #### **RavenRecord**
 RavenRecord class provides features to extract data from strings given.
 This class uses OOP in an implicit way, so, you have to know the basics.
-These features are useful when you need data extracted form the MQTT topic string.
+These features are useful when you need to extract data from the MQTT topic string for example.

 #### new RavenRecord(topic: string, message: number)